jazio/europa-demo/README.md

 ```

-When working on 3 concurrent builds, there are TaskRunner ParallelTasks available in `src\TaskRunner\Commands\ContentLayerCommands.php`
+When working on 3 concurrent builds, there are Task Runner parallel tasks available in
+`src\TaskRunner\Commands\ContentLayerCommands.php`:

 ```
 ./vendor/bin/run drupal:parallel-composer-install